-As someone who has dedicated her career to inspire, motivate and push people to accomplish their fitness goals, what would you say is the most common obstacle(s) that stops dads from achieving their dream body?
+As someone who has dedicated his career to inspire, motivate and push people to accomplish their fitness goals, what would you say is the most common obstacle(s) that stops dads from achieving their dream body?

 The most common obstacles that I’ve found stopping dads from achieving their dream body is the limited time, lack of flexible diet, clear & efficient fitness routine, and consistency.
 These, along with other core challenges are addressed in the DadBodybuilding program.

 Who or what has inspired you to make the change and live a healthier lifestyle despite being an athlete?

 What inspires me to live a healthier lifestyle despite being an athlete, is the positive impact that I can have on others.
 That’s real.
 When I’m in a difficult workout or face a moment of weakness, I say to myself, “Anthony, it’s bigger than you.”
 When I know I’ve helped someone or inspired someone to live a healthier lifestyle – that’s what motivates me to keep going.

 As a former competitive multiple sports athlete, do you have any tips for those who’d like to take the same journey?